orbs-network/orbs-spec/node-architecture/NODE-MGMT-CONFIG.md

 ### Bootstrap Config vs. Dynamic Config

 When the node boots, Boyar uses a lean subset of this configuration to set up the minimal services required for bootstrap like the node management service.
-The bootstrap configuration is given to Boyar via command-line (normally by Nebula).
+The bootstrap configuration is given to Boyar via command-line (normally by Polygon).

 After the node management service starts, it accesses the various external sources of truth (eg. Ethereum, docker registry) and generates the fuller dynamic version of this configuration for Boyar to poll.